aomkarjag/automated-birhday-email/README.md

 Clone the project using the following command git clone "https://github.com/aomkarjag/automated-birhday-email.git"

-Install all dependencies using the "npm install command"
+Install all dependencies using the "npm install" command

 This project typically uses the @sendgrid/mail library to send email to all the added recipients On order to setup this feature one needs to verify their email in sendgrid and then add that email in the from key.